Find Affordable College Courses

 Doctor’s Degrees in Health Care Management

 There are 35 colleges and univerities across the nation that offer a doctor's degree in health care management.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 44% were students from underrepresented racial-ethnic groups.
-Also, 3.8% of health care management graduates were international students.
+This degree is more popular with female students, and about 40% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 6.8% of health care management graduates were international students.

 Education Levels of Health Care Management Majors

-During the 2020-2021 academic year, 373 students earned their doctor's degree in health care management.
+During the most recent year for which data is available, 250 people earned their doctor's degree in health care management.
 This makes it the 21st most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in health care management at each degree level.